crusher-dev/docsv2/docs/guides/setting-up-services.md

 ---
-title: 🔌 Network configuration for development & environment
+title: 🔌 Proxy config for local dev & environment
-sidebar_label: 🔌 Setup proxy config
+sidebar_label: 🔌 Setup proxy for local dev
 ---

 Cloud environment often offers faster test execution in isolated environment.
 To run test, we should expose our local service to crusher test agents for use case such as